RomNox/Portfolio/README.md

 - **Project Folders:** Individual directories containing projects that showcase my technical abilities.
   *Note: Each project uses its own build tools, so running them directly from this repository is not supported.*
-- **Portfolio Website:** A dynamic, one-page site that acts as my digital business card and a live demonstration of my web development and animation skills.
+- **Portfolio Website:** A dynamic, one-page site that serves as my digital business card and a live demonstration of my web development and animation skills.
-- **Diplomas & Resume:** Documents that verify my qualifications, including my certificates in QA and FullStack development.
+- **Diplomas & Resume:** Documents verifying my qualifications – including certificates from my FullStack and QA courses.

 ---